The first such program in New Jersey graduates its first class

 “More than 30 municipalities in New Jersey have enacted bans on synthetic lawn pesticides on public property.
 Our industry has to be ready for what is coming,” added Haitz.

-In order to receive their organic land care certification, participants were required to pass a 40-question exam at the end of the course.
-The RCE organic land care certification is good for 3 years and certification is maintained by obtaining continuing education units.
-Future certification courses are being planned, as well as one-day advanced sessions and workshops for homeowners who want to learn how to organically manage their home landscape.
+In order to receive their organic land care certificate, participants were required to pass a 40-question exam at the end of the course.
+Future certificate courses are being planned, as well as one-day advanced sessions and workshops for homeowners who want to learn how to organically manage their home landscape.

 For more information about the program, contact Bakacs at 732-398-5274 or firstname.lastname@example.org or Amy Rowe, environmental and resource management agent with RCE of Essex County, at 973-287-6360 or email@example.com.